Butterfly (2018 TV series): Broadcast

 The programme first aired on the free channel ITV in the UK, on Sunday evenings in the prime time slot of 9 p.m.
 It began on 14 October 2018 and concluded on 28 October.
 The American subscription service Hulu released the series in January 2019.
 In Italy, the series was broadcast on the paid channel Fox Life in December 2018 on Mondays at 9 p.m., after premiering at a film festival in Milan.
 In Sweden, it was shown in January 2019 by public broadcaster Sveriges Television.
 The programme aired in February 2019 in France, under the title De Max à Maxine (From Max to Maxine).
 It premiered on the M6-owned paid channel DTT before airing on the free channel 6ter.
 The same month, Butterfly was played at a cinema and appeared on the channel EITB in the Basque Country in Spain.
-It commemorated the one-year anniversary of transgender teenager 's suicide.
+It commemorated the one-year anniversary of transgender teenager Ekai Lersundi's suicide.
 Under the title Butterfly – Alle Meine Farben (Butterfly – All My Colours), the miniseries aired in Germany on the paid channel RTL Passion in January 2020, in the slot of Tuesday 8:15 p.m.